rusty-brown/fine-fractals-zoom-videos/README.md

 > z -> z<sup>2</sup> + c

 Where c is a constant, which is different for each calculation origin, and z<sub>0</sub> = c<sub>0</sub>

+Divergent calculation means that quadrance of values `re`, `im` is more then `CALCULATION_BOUNDARY = 4`,
+If that happens, repeating calculation would only increase values `re`, `im` very fast and wouldn't add any points to desired image.

 ### To make a classic image of Mandelbrot set